Georgecane/greencode/README.md

    ```

 3. **Guides & Documentation:**
-   See the [Documentation](docs/) for tutorials, API references, and advanced features.
+   See the `docs/` directory for tutorials and advanced features.

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+Please read the `CONTRIBUTING.md` for guidelines on how to get involved.

 ## License